blessedlex/Skynet-Zuckerberg-Edition/README.md

 - Data analysis of their code libraries
 - Data collection of Facebook's Policy on Privacy, Data, and Terms
 - We will observe and document how the code work and policy used by Facebook
-- Research Convolutioanl Nerual Networks (CNN)
+- Research Convolutional Nerual Networks (CNN)
 - We will research and document how CNNs work and are used by Facebook

 Implementation Stage
 - Review and test opt-out options for Facebook's facial recognition
 - Test the auto-tagging freature on Facebook
-- Continue to document findings in published article on Facebook Facial IA
+- Continue to document findings in published article on Facebook Facial AI
   - Repeat published test on Facebook's AI

 Delivery Stage
-- Complie all findings into GitHub repository and files
+- Compile all findings into GitHub repository and files
 - Create a Report and Presentation on our results from test

 ## Resources Needed